For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Ryan Palmer: "In the past it's been better for me, I think, because there is a lot of shots that, a lot of draw ball tee shots.
 A lot of greens set up for me, as well, depending on where the pin is obviously.
 I was able to kind of attack the golf course with the length I have.
 From what it is now to what it used to be, it's definitely longer, for sure.
 I used to hit a lot of wedges, sand wedges, and we are not doing that anymore.
 But I like what they did from tee to green.
 They did a lot of good things.
 There are a few greens that I'm sure if you ask a lot of players they weren't very pleased about, but overall I think they did a really good job with it.
 It's in perfect shape, for sure.
 Greens are rolling pretty pure, of course with the bounces they are getting.
 Overall I think they did a good job."

 So what's the recipe for success this week?
 Well key player attributes rewarded here undoubtedly include driving distance, consistent ball-striking and a high Going for the Green rate.
-Players who can hit the ball both high and consistently thrive on Weiskopf's design which features relatively large and flat green complexes.
-The re-laid greens themselves are quite tricky as they feature TifEagle Bermudagrass which has been overseeded with Velvet Bentgrass and Poa Trivialis.
+Players who can hit the ball both high and consistently well thrive on Weiskopf's design which features relatively large and flat green complexes.
+The re-laid greens themselves are quite tricky as they feature a TifEagle Bermudagrass base which has been overseeded with Velvet Bentgrass and Poa Trivialis.
 They play like Bentgrass.
-All winners here since 2010 have featured in the Top 10 for Greens in Regulation and, with firm conditions set to feature, I can't see that changing in 2016.
-Course experience is not required here as both Kyle Stanley and Brooks Koepka won on their course debut.
+All winners here since 2010 have featured in the Top 10 for Greens in Regulation and, with firm conditions set to feature, I can't see that changing in 2018.
+Course experience is not essential here as both Kyle Stanley and Brooks Koepka won on their course debut.